Activity on LinkedIn is very visible

 LIMIT IT – I have many clients who complain that LinkedIn is a time-suck.
 I suggest that they set a timer for 10 minutes and just do as much as they can in that time.
 When the timer goes off – STOP!
 Be excited about returning the next day for more activity.

-CATEGORIZE IT – LinkedIn should be a part of your marketing efforts.
+CATEGORIZE IT – LinkedIn should be a part of your marketing or job search efforts.
 It’s part of your business reputation.
 It’s part of your sales efforts and it’s part of building and maintaining business relationships.
 If any of these categories are meaningful to you, you should find it easier to commit some of your precious time to this activity.

 How to be active on LinkedIn